phoenixbaker/Co-Zy_BackEnd-MongoDB/README.md

-### Hi there!
-I'm Phoenix Baker

-## I'm a University Student studying Software Engineering and this is my personal project CoZy-Family
+## My name is Phoenix Baker and I am a University Student studying Software Engineering and this is my personal project CoZy-Family

 - 📖 I'm currently learning at Macquarie University
 - 🖥️ I'm looking for an entry level job as a programmer to get experience